Barraguesh/Cybersecurity-specialization-Capstone-Project/README.md

 ## Development
 Use `docker-compose.yml` for development, it uses the Django built in `runserver`.

-The application is already setup for development, but you need to create a `db.sqlite3` file in the root of the Django app.
+The application is already setup for development, whenever you launch Django, it will automagically create the `db.sqlite3` file in the root of the Django app.

 Once the server is up and running, we need to create the database, Django makes it easy.
-Run the migrations:
+Just run the migrations:

 `sudo docker-compose exec notsignal python manage.py migrate`